cgarbin/cgarbin.github.io/_posts/2023-11-05-using-llms-for-summarization.md

 The goal is to allow developers to understand what is being reported and discussed in the issues without having to read each message in the thread.
 We will take the [original GitHub issue with its comments](/images/2023-11-05/github-issue-original.jpg) and generate a summary like [this one](/images/2023-11-05/github-issue-summarized.jpg).

+**UPDATE 2024-07-21**: With the [announcement of GPT-4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/), there are fewer and fewer reasons to use GPT-3.5 models.
+I updated the code to use the GPT-4o and GPT-4o mini models and to remove the GPT-4 Turbo models (they are listed under ["older models we support"](https://openai.com/api/pricing/), hinting that they will eventually be removed).

 We will review the following topics:

 1. How to prepare data to use with an LLM.